 Each state has its own set of laws when it comes to regulating sweepstakes casinos.
 Some allow all forms of this type of gaming, some have partial availability and some have banned them.
-Here is a complete lists of US states and their stance regarding sweepstakes casinos.
+Here is a complete list of US states and their stance regarding sweepstakes casinos.
 And if you want to find out which sweepstakes casinos are legal in which state you can check out our full list of sweepstakes casinos in US.

 State | Sweepstakes Availability | Number of Operators |